williamlidberg/Hydrologically-correct-DEM-from-LiDAR/README.md

 Railroads, road and stream networks were extracted from the swedish property map created by [Swedish traffic authority](https://www.lantmateriet.se/).
 They were stored as lines that covered all of Sweden.
 The data were stored under **/data/fastighetskartan/2021-08-09/delivery/topo/fastighk/riks/**

-# Processing
-The entire process from raw data to hydrologically correct DEM can be run with the Master.sh batch script.
-Just store the data in the correct directories and update the mount paths in the Master.sh script to make it work on your system.
-Run the batchscript by navigating to its directory and type ./Master.sh

-## Create isobasins

-    python3 code/create_isobasins.py /temp/ /data/dem50m/dem_50m.tif /data/smhi/havsomraden2008_swe.shp 640000 /data/isobasins/isobasins.shp /data/isobasins/split/

-1313 watersheds were produced

-## Clip input data with isobasins

-**Clip dem**

-    python3 code/split_raster_by_isobasins.py temp/ /national/Swedish1mDEM_old/tiles/ /national/Swedish1mDEM_old/mosaic1m.vrt data/isobasins/split_isobasins/ data/clipraster/dem/ -32768

-**Clip Ditches**

-Fillburn failed on the tiles so a normal subtract will be used instead.
-Instead of burning the classified ditches I have decided to burn the probability instead.
-The probability was originaly between 0 and 100.
-I reclassified all probabilities under 50% to 0 and rescaled the values from 0-100 to 0-1.
-The reclassified raster were then subtracted from the original DEM with the pixel values.
-This meant that the min ditch burn depth is 0.5 m and the max burn depth is 1 m.

-    python3 code/reclassify_ditches.py /national/ditches/1m/probability/ /data/reclassified_ditches/

-convert ditches to vrt and clip with isobasins

-    python3 code/split_ditches_by_isobasins.py /temp/ /data/reclassified_ditches/ /data/ditches1m.vrt /data/isobasins/split/ /data/reclassified_ditches/ -32768

-**Clip Roads and railroads**
-Streams were burned across roads and railroads in order to let the water pass.
-A merged shapefile containing both roads and railroads were clipped by the outlines of the isobasins.

-    python3 code/split_vector_by_isobasins.py /data/isobasins/split/ /data/fastighetskartan/2021-08-09/roads_railroads.shp /data/clipvector/roads_rail/

-**Clip Streams**
-Streams from the propertymap were also clipped to the outline of the isobasins.

-    python3 code/split_vector_by_isobasins.py /data/isobasins/split/ /data/fastighetskartan/2021-08-09/delivery/topo/fastighk/riks/vl_riks.shp /data/clipvector/streams/

-**Clip Culverts**
-    python3 code/split_culvert_by_isobasins.py /data/isobasins/split/ /data/culverts/ /data/clipvector/culverts/

-# Pre-processing

-The pre-processing is done to create a hydrologically compatible DEM and was done in x stepps.
-    1. AI detected ditch channels were burned into the DEM .
-    2. streams were burned across roads and railroads for a maximum of 50 meters.
-    3. Road

-    python3 code/preprocess.py /temp/ /data/clipraster/ /data/clipditches/ /data/clipculverts/ /data/cliproads/ /data/cliprailroads/ /data/clipstreams/ /data/breachedwatersheds/
-    # krycklan
-    python3 code/preprocess.py /temp/ /data/krycklan/dem/ /data/clipditches/ /data/clipculverts/ /data/cliproads/ /data/cliprailroads/ /data/clipstreams/ /data/krycklan/breacheddem/

-    # Topographical modeling for hydrological features

-    python3 code/Flowaccumulation.py /data/breachedwatersheds/ /data/D8pointer/ /data/D8flowaccumulation/
+# Docker container
+A gdal docker image was used as a base for this project and the following python packages were installed: whitebox, rtree, pygeos, geopandas, tqdm, rasterio.
+Refer to the dockerfile for details on versions and environment setup.
+A complete docker image can be pulled from xxxx

+The data from our servers were mounted to the container over a 10 GBit network:\
+**data** is the general directory where all the processing were done.\
+**temp** is a local drive where intermediate files were written to avoid reading and writing large amounts of data over the network.
+I suggest that this drive consists of a RAM disk or at least a fast SSD\
+**national** is where the 1 m DEM tiles were located.
+This directroy was mounted seperatly to avoid moving large amounts of data to the "data" directory.\
+**code** is a local github repository
+\
+\
+Navigate to the dockerfile and build container.
+In my case this was done like this:

+    cd /mnt/Extension_100TB/William/GitHub/Hydrologically-correct-DEM-from-LiDAR/
+    docker build -t dem .

+This is an example on how to run the container in interactive mode:

+    docker run -it  --mount type=bind,source=/mnt/GIS/hydrologically_correct_dem_1m/,target=/data --mount type=bind,source=/mnt/Extension_100TB/national_datasets/,target=/national --mount type=bind,source=/mnt/Extension_100TB/William/GitHub/Hydrologically-correct-DEM-from-LiDAR/,target=/code --mount type=bind,source=/mnt/ramdisk/,target=/temp dem:latest

+# Run pre-processing
+The entire process from raw data to hydrologically correct DEM can be run with the [batch file](Master.sh).
+Just store the data in the correct directories and update the mount paths in the [batch file](Master.sh).to make it work on your system.
+Run the batchscript by navigating to its directory and type ./Master.sh The completly pre-processed DEM files will be saved in /data/preprocessed/

+This is an example on how to run the container in interactive mode:

+    docker run -it  --mount type=bind,source=/mnt/GIS/hydrologically_correct_dem_1m/,target=/data --mount type=bind,source=/mnt/Extension_100TB/national_datasets/,target=/national --mount type=bind,source=/mnt/Extension_100TB/William/GitHub/Hydrologically-correct-DEM-from-LiDAR/,target=/code --mount type=bind,source=/mnt/ramdisk/,target=/temp dem:latest

+## Isobasins
+The 1 m DEM was to large to be processed as one single file.
+Therefore it was split into smaller areas.
+This split was done using nearly equal-sized watersheds known as isobasins.
+The isobasins were extracted from a 50 m DEM using the script [create_isobasins.py](create_isobasins.py) which was based on [Whitebox Tools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/hydrological_analysis.html?highlight=isobasins#isobasins).

+## Clip raster data with isobasins
+The raster data **DEM** and **ditches** were stored as 2.5 km tiles so they were first stored as viritual mosaics before being clipped by the isobasin polygons.
+The ditches were in the form of probability of a pixel being a ditch as described in [Lidberg et al 2022](https://github.com/williamlidberg/Mapping-drainage-ditches-in-forested-landscapes-using-deep-learning-and-aerial-laser-scanning).
+The pixel values were [reclassified](reclassify_ditches.py) in order to be used to burn ditch channels into the DEM.
+For example If the probability of a pixel being part of a ditch was 60 % it were burned into the DEM by 60 cm.
+If the probability were 100% it were burned into the DEM by 100 cm.

+## Clip vector data with isobasins
+Roads, railroads and streams from the swedish property map were clipped with isobasins using the script [split_vector_by_isobasins.py](split_vector_by_isobasins.py) while culverts were stored as geopackage and were instead clipped using [split_geopackage_by_isobasins.py](split_geopackage_by_isobasins.py)

+# Pre-processing method

+The pre-processing is done to create a hydrologically compatible DEM and was done in five stepps:

+    1. The ditch probabiity channels were burned into the DEM.
+    2. streams and culverts were burned across roads and railroads for a maximum of 50 meters.
+    3. Single cell pits were filled
+    4. Completly flat areas such as lakes were given a slope of 0.001 degrees
+    5. All remaining depressions/sinks were resolved by an agressive breaching approach

+# Contact
+Name: William Lidberg\
+Mail: William.lidberg@slu.se\
+Phone: 0706925567